ARCHER2-HPC/archer2-website/support-access/status.md

 banner: web_banners_03.jpg
 ---

+## Wednesday 25th August 1400 - Friday 27th August 1400: Essential Security Maintenance
+This maintenenace is to allow HPE to apply an essential security patch to the operating system.

+The queues on the system will start to drain from 1400 on Monday 23rd August to ensure that all running jobs will have completed by the start of the maintenance session.

+Please submit jobs to the batch scheduler until the start of the maintenance and jobs will either run to completion before the start of the maintenance session or if your requested wall time does not allow,  they will run once the service is returned.

+We apologise for the short notice and any inconvenience caused by this maintenance session.

 ## Known Issues
 [Known Issues](https://docs.archer2.ac.uk/known-issues/) that our team are working to resolve but which may take some time to fix.